Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work, we propose an interactive navigation framework that enables a legged manipulator to clear obstacles actively using an arm-pushing mechanism, facilitating efficient traversal in constrained environments.
-The framework integrates an RL-based arm-pushing controller trained with two-stage reward strategy, which allows the robot to effectively reposition obstacles with diverse properties.
+The framework integrates an RL-based arm-pushing controller trained with a two-stage reward strategy, which allows the robot to effectively reposition obstacles with diverse properties.
 Through extensive simulations and real-world experiments, we validate the framework’s effectiveness, demonstrating its robustness in handling objects of varying mass, size, friction, and shape.
 The results highlight significant improvements in navigation efficiency, including reduced travel time and shorter path lengths.
-For future work, we aim to enhance obstacle interactions by exploring whole-body control strategies.
-This approach would leverage coordinated arm and body movements to improve adaptability and extend the robot’s manipulation range.
+At this stage, our approach considers only the pushing skill within the interactive navigation framework.
+As part of our future work, we aim to enhance the system by incorporating more versatile manipulation capabilities to enable a broader range of interactive tasks.